-WHEREAS, it is the intent of the Oakland Redevelopment Successor Agency to delegate to the Agency Treasurer for Fiscal Year 2016-2017 the authority to invest or to reinvest funds of the Agency, or to sell or exchange securities so purchased pursuant to Government Code Section 53607; and
+WHEREAS, it is the intent of the Oakland Redevelopment Successor Agency to delegate to the Agency Treasurer for Fiscal Year 2017-2018 the authority to invest or to reinvest funds of the Agency, or to sell or exchange securities so purchased pursuant to Government Code Section 53607; and

-WHEREAS, in compliance with the laws of the State of California and as part of best practice and sound financial management the Agency Treesurer shall invest only in permitted investments pursuant to Government Code Section 53501 of, see, and make regular reports of those transactions to the Agency, now therefore be it
+WHEREAS, in compliance with the laws of the State of California and as part of best practice and sound financial management the Agency Treasurer shall invest only in permitted investments pursuant to Government Code Section 53601 et. seq. and make regular reports of those transactions to the Agency; now therefore be it

-RESOLVED, that the Successor Agency hereby determines that the preceding recitals are true and correct and hereby adopts and incorporates than juto tota Resolution; and he it
+RESOLVED, that the Successor Agency hereby determines that the preceding recitals are true and correct and hereby adopts and incorporates them into this Resolution; and be it

-FURHTER RESOLVED, that the Successor Agency hereby delegates to the Agency Treasurer the authority to invest or to reinvest funds of the Agency, or to sell or exchange securities so purchased for Fisical Year 2016-2017; and be it
+FURTHER RESOLVED, that the Successor Agency hereby delegates to the Agency Treasurer the authority to invest or to reinvest funds of the Agency, or to sell or exchange securities so purchased for Fiscal Year 2017-2018; and be it

-FURHTER RESOLVED, that the Agency Treasurer shall assume full responsibility for these transactions until the delegation of authority is revoked or expires; and be f.
+FURTHER RESOLVED, that the Agency Treasurer shall assume full responsibility for these transactions until the delegation of authority is revoked or expires; and be it